EvgeniySaschenko/newcatalog/README.md

 <b>Functional:</b>

-- Creating sections and collections of sites in these sections
+- Creation of collections of sites
-- Create screenshots of websites
+- Creation screenshots of websites
 - The site logo can be created in the browser (cut from the screenshot)
 - You can add new languages through the browser interface
 - You can change the appearance of the website (logos, colors)